 Currently, approximately one percent of the population falls on the spectrum of autism disorders.
+Autism is a developmental disability that can cause impairments in areas like communication and behavior.
 This might not seem like a lot but there are many people in each city that are in need of some sort of assistance because of their autism-related issues.
 This could be monetary assistance, therapy, education, resources, etc. Recently, our federal government made the decision to provide medical care and assistance through a number of Medicaid programs.
 Depending on the state, there are different resources available.
-These services are provided to children that have been diagnosed with autism from birth up to the age of twenty-one.
+Autism services are provided under the Early and Periodic Screening, Diagnostic and Treatment benefit.
+These services are provided to children that have been diagnosed with autism spectrum disorders from birth up to the age of twenty-one.
 Diagnostic services are available as well as ongoing treatment.

 Another excellent resource: 40 Best Online ABA Graduate Certificate Online Programs

 What Exactly Is Covered by Medicaid for Autistic Adults and Children?

 Can you get government assistance for autism?
 The answer is yes.
 Currently, Congress has decided what benefits are going to be provided to patients with autism spectrum disorder by way of Medicaid assistance.
 The federal government does not provide very specific details on this coverage though.
 Basically, each state determines what type of autism services are medically necessary and then that will be covered.
 For the most part, this is an umbrella term and anything pertaining to autism will be included.
 Examples of covered services may include:

 - behavioral health treatment by board certified behavioral analysts